kcarbor/kcarbor.github.io/_pages/about.md

 Hey there!
 My name is Kevin Baum and I am a philosopher and computer scientist.
-Since January 2023 I am the deputy head of the research department on [Neuro-mechanistic Modeling](https://www.dfki.de/nmm) at the  <a href='https://www.dfki.de/web'>German Research Center for Artifical Intelligence (DFKI)</a> and since December 2023 I am the new head of the <a href='https://certain.dfki.de'>Center for European Research in Trusted AI (CERTAIN)</a>.
+Since January 2023 I am the deputy head of the research department on [Neuro-Mechanistic Modeling](https://www.dfki.de/nmm) at the [German Research Center for Artifical Intelligence (DFKI)](https://www.dfki.de/web) and since December 2023 I am the new head of the [Center for European Research in Trusted AI (CERTAIN)](https://certain.dfki.de').

 **Research Interests:** <br>
 🤖💡 My research revolves around a whole range of questions, all of which can be subsumed under __AI ethics__ in the broadest sense.
 I am particularly interested in the tension between social and ethical demands and what is technically feasible.